-The new recruits in outlaw motorcycle gangs (OMCGs) are more violent, criminally-inclined and less loyal, according to new research from the Australian Institute of Criminology (AIC).
+The new recruits in outlaw motorcycle gangs (OMCGs) are more violent, criminally-inclined and less loyal.
+That’s according to new research from the Australian Institute of Criminology (AIC).

-Younger members are seen as self-interested and financially motived by their movements within the OMCG, with many former members disengaging from the OMCG for these reasons.
+Younger members have a reputation of self-interest and financially motivated by their movements within the OMCG, with many former members disengaging from the OMCG for these reasons.

 The history of the bikie gang